 |Endorsements||Vehicle Protection Association, Katie Osbourne, Courtney Hanson||CARFAX, Kelley Blue Book, Edmunds.com, RepairPal, and more|

-CARCHEX and Endurance are both leaders in the third-party extended car warranty market, with each offering five levels of plans for vehicle owners and holding a strong reputation for positive customer experiences.
+CARCHEX and Endurance are both leaders in the third-party extended car warranty market – offering five or six levels of plans for vehicle owners, respectively, and holding a strong reputation for positive customer experiences.
 As such, the differences between the two companies and which is right for most drivers lies in the details.

-After reviewing the benefits and drawbacks of each company, CARCHEX is our recommended provider for an extended car warranty.
+After reviewing the benefits and drawbacks of each company, Endurance is our recommended provider for an extended car warranty.

 In an effort to provide accurate and unbiased information to consumers, our expert review team collects data from dozens of extended auto warranty companies to formulate rankings of the best providers.
 Companies receive a score in each of the following categories, as well as an overall weighted score out of 5.0 stars.